FEES & FAQs

 Payment is due at the time services are rendered.
 We accept cash, check, credit cards, HSA (Health Savings Accounts) cards, and FSA (flexible savings accounts).

-Please fill out a contact form, email, or call our office to schedule a phone consultation to ensure we can meet your needs and guide you through the next steps.
-Parents will attend the initial 90-minute intake appointment without their child so they can speak freely about their concerns, get to know their therapist, and explore what is bringing you/your child/your family in for counseling and/or assessment.
+Parents will attend the initial 60-minute intake appointment without their child so they can speak freely about their concerns, get to know their therapist, and explore what is bringing you/your child/your family in for counseling and/or assessment.

 Sessions are generally 45-50 minutes long, however, for young children, the sessions may be shorter.
 Some sessions may need to be extended depending on your need.